Pacific Ocean: Early migrations

 A later seaborne migration is the Neolithic Austronesian expansion of the Austronesian peoples.
 Austronesians originated from the island of Taiwan c.
 3000–1500 BCE.
 They are associated with distinctive maritime sailing technologies (notably outrigger boats, catamarans, lashed-lug boats, and the crab claw sail) – it is likely that the progressive development of these technologies were related to the later steps of settlement into Near and Remote Oceania.
 Starting at around 2200 BCE, Austronesians sailed southwards to settle the Philippines.
-From, probably, the Bismarck Archipelago they crossed the western Pacific to reach the Marianas Islands by 1500 BCE, as well as Palau and Yap by 1000 BCE.
+They crossed the western Pacific from the Bismarck Archipelago to reach the Marianas Islands by 1500 BCE, as well as Palau and Yap by 1000 BCE.
 They were the first humans to reach Remote Oceania, and the first to cross vast distances of open water.
 They also continued spreading southwards and settling the rest of Maritime Southeast Asia, reaching Indonesia and Malaysia by 1500 BCE, and further west to Madagascar and the Comoros in the Indian Ocean by around 500 CE.
 More recently, it is suggested that Austronesians expanded already earlier, arriving in the Philippines already in 7000 BCE.
 Additional earlier migrations into Insular Southeast Asia, associated with Austroasiatic-speakers from Mainland Southeast Asia, are estimated to have taken place already in 15000 BCE.

 At around 1300 to 1200 BCE, a branch of the Austronesian migrations known as the Lapita culture reached the Bismarck Archipelago, the Solomon Islands, Vanuatu, Fiji, and New Caledonia.
 From there, they settled Tonga and Samoa by 900 to 800 BCE.
 Some also back-migrated northwards in 200 BCE to settle the islands of eastern Micronesia (including the Carolines, the Marshall Islands, and Kiribati), mixing with earlier Austronesian migrations in the region.
 This remained the furthest extent of the Austronesian expansion into Polynesia until around 700 CE when there was another surge of island exploration.
 They reached the Cook Islands, Tahiti, and the Marquesas by 700 CE; Hawaiʻi by 900 CE; Rapa Nui by 1000 CE; and finally New Zealand by 1200 CE.
 Austronesians may have also reached as far as the Americas, although evidence for this remains inconclusive.